Poetry Over the Years: The Highlights

 With the pains of growing up, I’m impressed

-that you never gave up, even in your doubt.
+That you never gave up, even in your doubt.

 Life will get a lot more challenging over time,

-a few may even want to challenge your grace.
+A few may even want to challenge your grace.

 Still, your laugh personifies a ray of sunshine

-to bring light to this dark and empty place.
+To bring light to this dark and empty place.

 You inspire me to take moments to pray.